brendawon/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git.
+Here is some new text to add a new commit.